 When faced with tight deadlines, unexpected delays, or ambitious stakeholders, construction project managers often need to accelerate their project schedules.
 In these cases, two key schedule compression techniques stand out: Fast Tracking and Crashing.
 Understanding the distinctions between these methods is essential to making informed decisions that minimize risk and optimize outcomes.
-This guide will break down Fast Tracking vs Crashing to help you effectively manage and compress your project schedule.
+This guide will break down Fast Tracking vs Crashing to help you with project scheduling.

 What is Fast Tracking?